SASUKE38/EmperorEpilogue/README.md

 - Combat Over, Emperor Solo dialog (Segment of post-battle dock conversation that handles no companions, only Emperor case)
 - Combat Over, Conclusion dialog (Segment of post-battle dock conversation that handles Avatar Karlach, Avatar Astarion, Mad Dark Urge, and Avatar Mind Flayer with Emperor cases)

+## Known Issues

+This mod has not been tested in multiplayer; as such, it might not function as intended with more than one avatar.

 ## Credits

 - Thank you to [kit](https://next.nexusmods.com/profile/Kit) for creating the custom animations!